jnsltk/fraud_detection/management.md

 ### Tasks

 - **Victoria and Omid**: They will be working on writing the Assignment 1 report.
 - **Yingchao**: He will be working on connecting to the Hosted Postgres database.
+Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/3)
-- **Janos**: He will be setting up the VPS for the database and create project infrastructure for the front-end
+- **Janos**: He will be setting up the VPS for the database and create project infrastructure for the front-end.
+Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/2)
 - **Henrik**: He will be working on developing a model to test the idea.
+Here is the issue [link](https://git.chalmers.se/courses/dit826/2024/group1/-/issues/1)

 **Note**: Everyone will also learn and study technologies including Django, and Kubernetes **Note**: These tasks are to be done by **2024-11-22**